JetBrains/teamcity-documentation/topics/commit-status-publisher.md

 3. In the composite build, configure a [snapshot dependency](snapshot-dependencies.md) on the main build.

 In the scope of such a chain, Commit Status Publisher will not be bound by the checkout rules and the build status will be displayed next to the very last commit.

+## Troubleshooting

+TeamCity [writes events](teamcity-server-logs.md) related to the Commit Status Publisher build feature to the `teamcity-commit-status.log` file.
+Apply the "debug-commit-status" preset to include DEBUG-level events to this log.